History of Tajikistan: Russian vassalage (1868–1920)

-The expansion was motivated by Russia's economic interests and was connected with the American Civil War in the early 1860s, which severely interrupted the supply of cotton fiber to the Russian industry and forced Russia to turn to Central Asia as an alternative source of cotton supply as well as a market for Russian made goods.
-The Russian regime in the 1870s attempted to switch cultivation in the region from grain to cotton (a strategy later copied and expanded by the Soviets).
-By 1885 Tajikistan's territory was either ruled by the Russian Empire or its vassal state, the Emirate of Bukhara, nevertheless Tajiks felt little Russian influence.
+The expansion was motivated by Russia's economic interests and was connected with the American Civil War in the early 1860s, which severely interrupted the supply of cotton fibre to Russian industry and forced Russia to turn to Central Asia as an alternative source of cotton, as well as a market for Russian-made goods.
+In the 1870s, the Russian regime attempted to switch cultivation in the region from grain to cotton (a strategy later copied and expanded by the Soviets).
+By 1885, Tajikistan's territory was either ruled by the Russian Empire or by its vassal state, the Emirate of Bukhara; nevertheless, the Tajiks felt little Russian influence.

-Russian Empire, being a much bigger state with a huge population and having an advanced military, had little difficulty in conquering the regions inhabited by Tajiks, meeting fierce resistance only at Jizzakh, Ura-Tyube, and when their garrison in Samarkand was besieged in 1868 by forces from Shahr-e Sabz and the inhabitants of the city.
-The army of the Emirate of Bukhara was utterly defeated in three battles, and on 18 June 1868 Emir Mozaffar al-Din (r.
-1860–1885) signed a peace treaty with the Governor-General of Russian Turkestan Von Kaufman.
-Samarkand and the Upper Zeravshan were annexed by Russia and the country was opened to Russian merchants.
-The emir retained his throne as a vassal of Russia and with Russian help he established control over Shahr-e Sabz, the mountainous regions in the upper Zeravshan Valley(1870) and the principalities of the western Pamir (1895).
+Owing to its vast size, large population and superior military capabilities, the Russian Empire encountered little difficulty in conquering the Tajik-inhabited regions.
+Fierce resistance was met only at Jizzakh and Ura-Tyube, as well as during the siege of the Russian garrison in Samarkand in 1868 by forces from Shahr-e Sabz and local inhabitants.
+The army of the Emirate of Bukhara was decisively defeated in three major battles.
+Consequently, on 18 June 1868, Emir Mozaffar al-Din (r.
+1860–1885) signed a peace treaty with Konstantin Von Kaufman, the Governor-General of Russian Turkestan.
+Under the terms of the treaty, Samarkand and the upper Zeravshan Valley were annexed by Russia, and the emirate was opened to Russian merchants.
+The emir retained his throne as a Russian vassal; with Russian assistance, he subsequently consolidated control over Shahr-e Sabz and the mountainous regions of the upper Zeravshan Valley (1870), as well as the principalities of the western Pamirs (1895).

 During the late 19th century the Jadidists established themselves as an Islamic social movement throughout the region.
 Although the Jadidists were pro-modernization and not necessarily anti-Russian the Russians viewed the movement as a threat.
 Russian troops were required to restore order during uprisings against the Khanate of Kokand between 1910 and 1913.
 Further violence occurred in July 1916 when demonstrators attacked Russian soldiers in Khujand over the threat of forced conscription during World War I. Despite Russian troops quickly bringing Khujand back under control, clashes continued throughout the year in various locations in Tajikistan.

-At the end of August 1920 the last emir, Sayyid Alim Khan, was overthrown by Soviet troops.
-On 6 October 1920 the emirate was abolished and the Bukharan People's Soviet Republic was proclaimed.
+At the end of August 1920, the last emir, Sayyid Alim Khan, was overthrown by Soviet troops.
+On 6 October 1920, the emirate was abolished and the Bukharan People's Soviet Republic was proclaimed.